|Phase I||Phase II|

 |Frequently Asked Questions|

-What is the BART Silicon Valley Extension Project?
+What is the VTA BART Silicon Valley Extension Project?

 VTA’s BART Silicon Valley Extension is a planned 16-mile, six-station extension of the existing San Francisco Bay Area Rapid Transit District (BART) system into Silicon Valley.
 VTA’s BART Silicon Valley Extension Project also includes other related projects and activities required to prepare the rail corridor for BART, such as relocation of existing UPRR tracks and utilities, drainage improvements, and grade separation projects within the alignment that are funded through other sources.
 VTA’s BART Silicon Valley Extension is being managed by VTA in cooperation with BART.
 The extension is being implemented with a phased construction approach.
-Phase I, the Berryessa Extension Project, is a 10-mile two –station project currently under construction and anticipated to open for revenue service in 2018.UPRR), extending south into Santa Clara County, with stations in Milpitas, San Jose and Santa Clara.
-The 16-mile alignment will travel at-grade, above-grade, and below-grade (in trenched segments and in a subway through downtown San Jose).
-The project includes six stations, a new BART maintenance and storage facility in the city of Santa Clara, and the purchase of rail cars needed to operate the extension once it is built.
+Phase I, the Berryessa Extension Project, is a 10-mile, two–station project currently under construction and anticipated to open for revenue service in 2019.
+Phase II of the extension is the remaining 6-mile, four-station project extending south into the Cities of San José and Santa Clara, with stations at Alum Rock/28th Street, Downtown San José, Diridon, and Santa Clara.
+The 16-mile alignment will travel at-grade, above-grade, and below-grade (in trenched segments and in a subway through downtown San José).
+The project includes six stations, a new BART maintenance and storage facility in the City of Santa Clara, and the purchase of rail cars needed to operate the extension once it is built.

 Why is VTA building a BART Extension?